artpar/artpar.github.io/content.en/posts/how-lombok-works.md

 ## Using the SCL

-ClassLoaders is an abstract class in java which the JVM relies on to load the byte codes for any class.
-The purpose of the ClassLoader is to provide the class byte code to the JVM on request.
-You can read about class loaders [here](https://www.baeldung.com/java-classloaders)
+`ClassLoader` is an abstract class in java which the JVM relies on for loading the bytecode for any class.
+The purpose of the ClassLoader is to figure out where the bytecode for a class is located based on its fully qualified name, retrieve it and give it to the JVM on request.
+You can read about class loaders [here](https://www.baeldung.com/java-classloaders).
+There are two ways in which you can use a custom class loader in java.

 ### Java Agent
-A java-agent implements the class transformer "ClassFileTransformer" interface.
-In this approach the JVM loads the ClassTransformar instance entering through the "premain" method, which receives an instance of an Instrumentation object.
-You can read more about java-agent and the Instrumentation object [here](https://www.baeldung.com/java-instrumentation)
+A java-agent implements the class transformer `ClassFileTransformer` interface.
+In this approach the JVM loads the `ClassTransformar` instance entering through the "premain" method, which receives an instance of an `Instrumentation` object.
+You can read more about java-agent and the `Instrumentation` object [here](https://www.baeldung.com/java-instrumentation).
+With the `Instrumentation` instance you can add your `ClassFileTransformer` which is hooked in every time a class in going to be redefined from bytecode by jvm.
+This also works in hot-reloading java.

 ### ClassLoader injection
 The other approach is to explicitely load a class using your custom loader.
-The important part is that if ClassA dependends on ClassB and ClassB is not already loaded, then the JVM will request the class loader of ClassA to load ClassB.
+The important part is that if `ClassA` dependends on `ClassB` and `ClassB` is not already loaded, then the JVM will request the class loader of `ClassA` to load `ClassB`.
 And this is lombok brings SCL to life.
-The entry class `AnnotationProcessorHider` creates an instance of the AnnotationProcesser by asking the ShadowClassLoader to load it.
+The entry class `AnnotationProcessorHider` creates an instance of the `AnnotationProcesser` by asking the `ShadowClassLoader` to load it.

 ---